Isabella (Millais painting)

-Isabella (1848-1849) is a painting by John Everett Millais, which was his first exhibited work in the Pre-Raphaelite style, completed shortly after the formation of the Pre-Raphaelite Brotherhood in 1848.
+Isabella (1848–1849) is a painting by John Everett Millais, which was his first exhibited work in the Pre-Raphaelite style, completed shortly after the formation of the Pre-Raphaelite Brotherhood in 1848.
 It was first exhibited at the Royal Academy in 1849, and is now in the collection of the Walker Art Gallery in Liverpool.

-Subject

-The painting illustrates an episode from Giovanni Boccaccio's Decameron novel Lisabetta e il testo di bassilico (1349 - 1353), reprised by John Keats's poem, Isabella, or the Pot of Basil, which describes the relationship between Isabella, the sister of wealthy medieval merchants, and Lorenzo, an employee of Isabella's brothers.
+The painting illustrates an episode from Giovanni Boccaccio's Decameron novel Lisabetta e il testo di bassilico (1349 - 1353), which was reused for John Keats's poem, Isabella, or the Pot of Basil, which describes the relationship between Isabella, the sister of wealthy medieval merchants, and Lorenzo, an employee of Isabella's brothers.
 It depicts the moment at which Isabella's brothers realise that there is a romance between the two young people, and plot to murder Lorenzo so they can marry Isabella to a wealthy nobleman.
 Isabella, wearing grey at the right, is being handed a blood orange on a plate by the doomed Lorenzo.
 A cut blood orange is symbolic of the neck of someone who has just been decapitated, referring to Isabella cutting off Lorenzo's head to take it with her after finding him buried.
-One of her brothers violently kicks a frightened dog while cracking a nut.
+One of her brothers violently kicks a frightened greyhound while cracking a nut.

+Context

-Millais and his colleague William Holman Hunt had both produced drawings illustrating episodes from the poem, but only Millais worked his up into a full painting (Hunt's 1868 Isabella and the Pot of Basil used a completely different composition).
+Millais and his Pre-Raphaelite colleague William Holman Hunt had both produced drawings illustrating episodes from the poem, but only Millais worked his up into a full painting (Hunt's 1868 Isabella and the Pot of Basil used a completely different composition).
 Both drawings used distorted perspective and angular poses characteristic of medieval art, by which the Pre-Raphaelites were influenced.
 Millais also draws on the precedent of William Hogarth's satirical depictions of an arranged marriage Marriage à-la-mode.

-As has been suggested by some, the figure of Isabella is probably inspired by that of the Duchess of Milan Beatrice d'Este, of whom Milleis himself had just reproduced a drawing and from which he takes up the hairstyle of the coazzone (the long braid covered with cloth that falls behind the shoulders).
+As has been suggested by some, the figure of Isabella is probably inspired by that of the Duchess of Milan Beatrice d'Este, of whom Millais himself had just reproduced a drawing and from which he takes up the hairstyle of the coazzone (the long braid covered with cloth that falls behind the shoulders).